DeloitteDigitalUK/engagement-dashboard/README.md

 * `npm start` will run the webapp locally at `http://localhost:3000`
 * `npm test` will run unit tests in watch mode, automatically re-running tests when files are changed.
-* `npm run test:run-emulators` will start the Firebase emulators, after which you can run `npm run test:integration` to run integration tests in watch mode.
+* `npm run emulators` will start the Firebase emulators, after which you can run:
-* Alternatively, `npm run ci:integration-test` will run Firestore local emulators and execute integration the integration tests once before shutting the emulators down again.
+* `npm run test:integration` to run integration tests in watch mode.
+* `npm run test:models` to test the shared models package
 * `npm run build` will bundle the webapp into `build` for deployment.
 * `npm run deploy` will build the app (as per `npm run build`) and then deploy it to Firebase hosting, alongside Cloud Functions (in the `functions` directory) and Firestore rules.

-In addition, the data models live in their own package (so that they can be shared between Firebase Cloud Functions and the web app).
-To run their tests:

-  $ cd functions/models
-  $ npm test
+To deploy functions only, run `npm run deploy` from the `functions` directory.

 ## Understanding the codebase